EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionCombinations.md

 This trims the search space

-### Which files are in a folder analysis
+### Scenario: "Which files are in a folder"
-There are no global constraints -- there is nothing that means "exactly" file between(1, inf) (because of which): means any file folder between(1, 1) ("at least" because it is not a command): means any file
+There are no global constraints -- there is nothing that means "exactly" files between(1, inf) (not between(2, inf) because of which): means any file folder between(1, 1) ("at least" because it is not a command): means any file

 Wh-question: thus asking for only unique values of (files), or maximal answers (not all combinations)

-Issue:
-So
+If we transform between(1, 1) to be between(1, inf), then they all go away.

-Just needs to return unique files that are in a folder (which is all of them) Really this is just unique(x3)?
+SoJust needs to return unique files that are in a folder (which is all of them) Really this is just unique(x3)?